Clayton Fortune: Career

 He signed with Southern League side Mangotsfield United in June 2012, in what was described as a "huge coup for the club".
 Fortune made his debut for Mangotsfield in a 1–0 home defeat to Cirencester Town on 18 August.
 On 3 October, he moved up a division to join Chippenham Town, having impressed against the club in an FA Cup clash with Mangotsfield.
 However, he left the club just four weeks later after playing just two games; manager Nathan Rudge said that he "never really got going with us".
 He returned to Clevedon Town in November 2012.
 The "Seasiders" finished 15h in 2012–13 and 17th in 2013–14.

 He re-joined former club Weston-super-Mare in June 2014 after manager Mickey Bell appointed him as player-coach.
 The "Seagulls" finished 17th in 2014–15 and 16th in 2015–16.
 He served as captain at the start of the 2016–17 season.
 Still, he was released in November 2016 after new manager Scott Bartlett announced his intention to rebuild the playing squad.

 In November 2016, he returned to the Southern League Division One South & West to sign with Hereford, who were managed by former Bristol City teammate Peter Beadle.
 Despite the "Bulls" winning the 2016–17 title by an 18-point margin, Fortune admitted that he had struggled with injuries throughout the campaign.
 He was released in May 2017.
 He rejoined Mangotsfield United for the 2018–19 and 2019–20 seasons.

 Style of play

-Fortune is strong with good heading ability.
-Primarily a central defender, he can also play at left-back or in midfield.
+Fortune played primarily a central defender and could also play at left-back or in midfield.

 Personal life

-His father, Everton Richards, was an apprentice at Tottenham Hotspur.
 His cousin is former Charlton Athletic defender Jonathan Fortune, and his uncle is Leo Fortune-West.
-He is a first cousin of rapper Kano.

 After leaving the professional game as a player, he worked as a football consultant for agency firm Sports Management International.